solita/solita.github.com/_posts/2018-12-07-fast-starting-clojure-lambdas-using-graalvm.md

 The second important release was [custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) which were introduced in AWS re:Invent 2018.
 The custom runtimes make possible to make Lambdas with any technology which can be run on Linux – a support is now available for, for example, Ruby, PHP and Cobol!
 Before, only JVM, Python, Node.JS, C#, GO and PowerShell were supported.
 With the custom runtime it is possible to compile Clojure as a native GraalVM binary and run it in AWS Lambda.

 A custom runtime API exposes API location via environment variables.
-API itself contains three different REST methods for fectching invocations, posting responses and reportin errors.
+API itself contains three different REST methods for fetching invocations, posting responses and reporting errors.
 AWS documentation contains a useful tutorial for creating a custom runtime.

 ## Results using GraalVM